andreslill/lfb-response-time-dashboard/README.md

 - **Travel time** accounts for ~77% of total response time; turnout time is highly consistent (IQR: 4 s)
 - **Borough area** explains 59% of response time variation and 62% of compliance variation (r = −0.79)
 - **61.6% of all target exceedances** are recorded as "Not held up" — no specific operational cause

 ---

+## Interactive Scenario Analysis

+The **Scenario Explorer** page goes beyond descriptive analysis.
+It allows users to simulate what would happen to 6-minute compliance if travel times were uniformly reduced by a given number of seconds — recalculated directly from the underlying incident-level data rather than estimated from aggregates.

+This makes it possible to quantify, for any given borough, how much operational improvement (e.g. from a new station or route optimisation) would be needed to meaningfully shift compliance rates.

+---